 Let’s start with the obvious.
 Birmingham is amazing for shopping.

 If you’d prefer to get your kicks from the thrill of live competition, you’ll find plenty to enjoy here.
 From international athletics and test cricket to Premiership football, Birmingham is the home of live sport.
-Check what’s on at the National Indoor Arena or if Aston Villa, Birmingham City or West Bromwich Albion are playing at home when you visit.
+Check what’s on at the Arena Birmingham or if Aston Villa, Birmingham City or West Bromwich Albion are playing at home when you visit.
 There might also be a one day test at Edgbaston if cricket’s your thing.

 Junior Golf lessons at Edgbaston Golf Club are run throughout the year.
 Overseen by Director of Golf David Fulcher and delivered by PGA Professional Craig Boland & University of Birmingham AGMS student Thomas Hefford, juniors will be given the appropriate tuition in order to help them reach a standard where they can apply for membership of the golf club.
 Find out more get an up to date list of coaching dates, programmes and booking forms here.